9 Day Self Drive Iceland Ring Road Classic with Snæfellsnes

 Day 8: Snæfellsnes peninsula – Reykjavík (ca. 420 km)

 Drive to one of the most beautiful parts of Iceland, the Snæfellsnes peninsula.
-Here we can observe most of the natural phenomena that can be found around Iceland – only on a much smaller scale: lava fields, volcanic craters, Snæfellsjökull glacier, waterfalls, sandy beaches, charming fishing towns, bird cliffs and more.
+Here you can observe many of the natural phenomena that can be found all around Iceland – in a nutshell: lava fields, volcanic craters, Snæfellsjökull glacier, waterfalls, sandy beaches, charming fishing towns, bird cliffs and more.
 One of the landmarks you pass is Mt.
 Kirkjufell – one of the most photographed mountains in Iceland; another spot not to be missed is Arnarstapi.
 From Snæfellsnes continue through Borgarnes and via Hvalfjörður submarine tunnel to Reykjavík for overnight.

 Day 9: Departure day (ca. 50 km)

 Drive to Keflavík airport in time for check in for your international flight.
 If your flight departs late afternoon, then you have a chance to add an optional whale watching boat tour in the morning, drive around the Reykjanes peninsula or visit the Blue Lagoon before dropping off the rental car at Keflavík airport.

 There is also a possibility for even more adventure: Greenland or the Faroe Islands.